Chinese Zodiac

 Shēngxiào is the Chinese Zodiac.

-Observed in China, Vietnam, Korea, and Japan, it shows respect for 12 particular animals.
+Observed in China, Vietnam, Korea, and Japan, it shows respect for 12 different animals.
 Each year is represented by an animal which gets repeated every 12 years.

 Distinct animal characteristics are imparted during the year governed by the animals and elements: